Frijol/Drone-BCI/README.md

 # Drone-BCI
-Controlling a drone with brain control
+Controlling a drone with brain control.

 Much of this project is adapted from DroneDirect: https://github.com/djnugent/dronedirect

 ## Dev setup instructions